kkipngenokoech/javascript/REACT/React dev tools/README.md

 React has some really great tools to enhance your developer experience.

+React Developer Tools is an extension to the browser developer tools which allows you to inspect React components that build the page.
+It helps you to check and edit the React component tree as well as props, state, and hooks for each component.

 ## NODE_ENV = development

 React already has a lot of developer conveniences built into it out of the box.
 What's better is that they automatically strip it out when you compile your code for production.